 I was not only moved by the stories of exploitation and loss that so many African Americans had and have to endure, but I was also deeply moved by the love and spirit that continues to go into their food.

 This Nigerian tomato stew with chicken is just one of the thousands of African inspired recipes that you can make today!
 I encourage you to get out there and educate yourselves on how African food traditions have been the catalyst for many of the foods that you love to eat today.

 This specific recipe was inspired by a ‘West African Jollof Rice With Red Chicken‘ recipe made by Kwame Onwuachi.
 He is a poneer in the African American food scene, and is currently one of the judges on ‘Top Chef’!
 Go check out his awesome YouTube video where he makes his West African stew HERE.

-This delicious and comforting tomato orzo soup is really easy to make and is so hearty!
+This delicious and comforting tomato orzo soup with canned tomatoes is really easy to make and is so hearty!
 Nutrient dense kale gets tossed in at the end for a boost of antioxidants.
 Chicken breast brings the protein into this tomato chicken soup with orzo.
-And onions and carrots contribute to the wholesome soup base.
-All in all, …
+And onions and carrots contribute to the wholesome soup base. …

 How Do You Make This Chicken Stew Recipe?

 The sauce is made by blending all of the ingredients together!
 Then, it is boiled to develop the flavors, and poured into the slow cooker along with the drumsticks.
 Slow cook it for about 4 hours on high, and you’ve got dinner!
 Here, let me break it down: